-Celebrating their 30th anniversary this year the Rialto Towers have long been a part of Melbourne’s cityscape.
-The taller South Tower is the seventh tallest building in Australia at 251 meters, while the North Tower stands at 185 meters.
+Celebrating its 30th anniversary this year the Rialto Towers have long been a part of Melbourne’s cityscape.
+The taller South Tower is the seventh tallest building in Australia at 251m, while the North Tower stands at 185 meters.
 In July 1994, Melbourne’s first public observation deck opened on the 55th floor but closed in December 2009 to make way for Shannon Bennett’s eco-conscious restaurant Vue de Monde which offers world-class dining with dazzling views.
-If you can’t wait until dinner for the views then head to Rialto’s The Lui Bar for a sophisticated sip with spectacular city views.
+If you can’t wait until dinner for the views then head to Rialto’s the Lui Bar for a sophisticated sip with spectacular city views.

 Naked in the Sky

 While some views can become stagnant, one attraction in Melbourne provides an ever-changing experience.
-Described as ‘the Southern Hemisphere’s only giant observation wheel’, the Melbourne Star in the Docklands is 120 meters high and has 21 cabins which allow you to take in the shifting views as the wheel completes its 30-minute rotation.
+One of the largest observation wheels in the world, the Melbourne Star in the Docklands is 120m high and has 21 cabins which allow you to take in the shifting views as the wheel completes its 30-minute rotation.
 From the central business district to the docking ships at Port Phillip Bay, to Mount Macedon and Arthur’s Seat, Melbourne Star offers a different perspective on the city each time you visit.

 One of the most impressive views of Melbourne is on Ponyfish Island, located under the Yarra Pedestrian Footbridge.
 Accessible by a single stairwell, this floating bar allows you to gaze up at Melbourne’s skyline from water level.
 Sit on one side of the bar and you’ll find views of Flinders Street Station, the Rialto Towers and both 120 and 101 Collins Street buildings while Southbank and Crown can be seen on the opposite side.